Nithya Venkat enjoys writing about scientists who have made their mark in science with their outstanding work.

 During this time, Mendel suffered from depression, due to which he stopped his studies for a short period.
 Despite all the difficulties that he faced, Gregor Mendel graduated from the Philosophical University in 1843.

 In the same year, Gregor Mendel joined the Augustinian monastery in Brno, the capital of Moravia.

 In the monastery abbot, Cyril Napp helped and encouraged Gregor Mendel to research and conduct experiments on hybridization in plants.
 Hybridization in plants was of great concern to the monastery because of their possession of vast agricultural lands in Moravia.

 The abbot also helped Gregor Mendel to study Physics, Botany and Zoology for two years at the University of Vienna.

 Gregor Mendel at the University of Vienna

 After his return, Mendel started teaching at a secondary school for more than a decade.
-During this time, Mendel began his experiments with pea plants that led to the discovery of Mendel's Laws of Inheritance in the field of Genetics.
+During this time, Mendel began his experiments with pea plants that led to the discovery of Mendel's Laws of Inheritance in Genetics.

 Research Work of Gregor Mendel

-In the year 1854, Mendel started his experiments with pea plants (Botanical Name – Pisum sativum).
-Mendel chose pea plants for his experiments because they had many varieties, it was very easy to produce the offspring of pea plants in a short time and could be grown in a small area.
+In 1854, Mendel started his experiments with pea plants (Botanical Name – Pisum sativum).
+Mendel chose pea plants for his experiments because they had many varieties; it was very easy to produce the offspring of pea plants quickly and could be grown in a small area.

-Mendel observed following traits (characters) in pea plants –
+Mendel observed the following traits (characters) in pea plants –

 Traits that Mendel studied in Pea Plants